cr00k3d3y3/sgilbert79/README.md

-- 👋 Hi, I’m @cr00ki3
+- 👋 Hi, I’m @cr00ked3y3
-I am a student of cybersecurity.
-Constantly learning and evolving to become a better hacker.
+I am a student of cybersecurity. learning and evolving to become a better hacker.
 Network with me:
 - 📫 How to reach me: sigsec1@proton.me